-Futures point to records for Dow, S&P as tech shares weighed down by Intel and Snap
+Stocks mixed as tech shares weighed down by Intel, Snap

 Intel says chip shortage hurt processor sales

-U.S. stock futures were mixed Friday with the major averages on track to open near all-time highs as disappointing results from Intel and Snap weighed on technology.
+U.S. stocks were mixed Friday as disappointing results from Intel and Snap weighed on technology.

-Dow Jones Industrial Average futures rose 51 points, or 0.14%, while S&P 500 futures ticked up 0.08% and Nasdaq 100 futures dipped 0.19%.
-The choppy session comes a day after the S&P closed at a record high as the Dow and the Nasdaq ended within 1% of their own peaks.
+The Dow Jones Industrial Average rose 30 points, or 0.08%, while the S&P 500 index and the Nasdaq Composite index dipped 0.07% and 0.32%, respectively.
+The choppy session comes a day after the S&P closed at a record high and both the Dow and the Nasdaq ended within 1% of their own peaks.

 FED LAYS OUT NEW TRADING RULES FOR POLICYMAKERS, SENIOR STAFF